Master's programme after BSc in Molecular Life Sciences

 - SIS, SMI, Education** (biology).

-Admission requirements to the master's programme in Medical Biology:
+Master's programme in Medical Biology:

 - NWI-BB023B Animal Cell Biology